1 Bg 15-1972: The Yoga of the Supreme Person

 > Personality of Godhead clearly explains that anyone who

-> knows Lord Krsna as the Supreme Person is actually the
+> knows Lord Krsna to be the Supreme Person is actually the

 > knower of everything.
 The imperfect knower goes on simply